threez/go-sparsebundle/README.md

 ## Test

-There are two test files
+There are a few test files

-* `tests/empty.sparsebundle` an empty sparse bundle
+* `tests/empty.sparsebundle` an almost empty file with only 10 bytes written
+* `tests/FAT10.sparsebundle` a 10 MB GPT FAT file
 * `tests/test.sparsebundle` an encrypted sparse bundle with a single file in it